CDC says many Americans can now go outside without a mask - WTMJ

 The CDC, which has been cautious in its guidance during the crisis, essentially endorsed what many Americans have already been doing over the past several weeks.

-But unvaccinated people — defined as those who have yet to receive both doses of the Pfizer or Moderna vaccine or the one-shot Johnson & Johnson formula — should wear masks at small outdoor gatherings that include other unvaccinated people, the CDC says.
-They also should keep their faces covered when dining at outdoor restaurants with friends from multiple households.

-And everyone, fully vaccinated or not, should keep wearing masks at crowded outdoor events such as concerts or sporting events, the CDC says.

-The agency continues to recommend masks at indoor public places, such as hair salons, restaurants, shopping centers, gyms, museums and movie theaters, saying that is still the safer course even for vaccinated people.
+And the agency continues to recommend masks at indoor public places, such as hair salons, restaurants, shopping centers, museums and movie theaters.

-“Right now it’s very hard to tease apart who is vaccinated,” Walensky explained.

-She said the CDC guidance should be a model for states in setting their mask-wearing requirements.

 Dr. Babak Javid, a physician-scientist at the University of California, San Francisco, said the new CDC guidance is sensible.